Wombats: Profile and Information

 • Scientific name: Vombatidae

-Why are Wombats called Wombats?
+Why Are Wombats Called Wombats?

 Wombats were formerly called badgers by early settlers because of their habits and size.
 For this reason, localities such as Victoria, Badger Creek, and Badger Corner, Tasmania, were named after the creature.

-The furry marsupials, which look like badgers, are known for their cute and cuddly looks and are considered as one of the more docile native creatures in Australia.
+The furry marsupials, which look like badgers, are known for their cute and cuddly looks and are considered one of the more docile native creatures in Australia.

-What is a wombat baby called?
+What is a Wombat Baby Called?

 A baby Wombat is called a joey (that’s what a baby marsupial, or any pouched mammal, is called).

-What is unique about Wombats?
+What is Unique About Wombats?

 Wombats are shy animals.
 They would rather live alone.
-However, they live in small communities as other wombats are often in tunnels nearby, with some neighboring burrows interconnected.
+However, they live in small communities, as other wombats are often in tunnels nearby, with some neighboring burrows interconnected.

 Wombats are seasonal breeders.
 Their mating is timed differently yearly so that the most vegetation is available when they are ready to wean their offspring.